 Meenakshi Amman temple.

 My love(rather an obsession) over handloom sarees is one reason for travelling to particular places.
 Sungudi sarees made in Madurai are one of the softest fabrics I have ever used.
-The roots of this saree are so ancient that this is the saree worn by our great grandmoms.
-When Saurashtrians of Gujarath migrated to South India, they brought the art of Bandini – Tie & dye technique.
+The roots of this saree are so ancient that this is the saree worn by our great-grandmoms.
+When Saurashtrians of Gujarat migrated to South India, they brought the art of Bandini – Tie & dye technique.

 There are many theories why Saurashtrians moved to the south from west India.
 After Mohammad Ghazni attacked them multiple times, they fled to Maharashtra.
 Vijayanagara kings noticed a new group of people struggling who were excellent at weaving.
 Their subordinates, Nayakas of Madurai, were asked to shelter the Saurashtrians, and they became principal weavers for the royal family.

 So the legacy of Saurashtrians continues even today.
 They speak Tamil & Saurashtra languages and add a south Indian twist to their Bandhini sarees.
 For a long time, cotton threads were dyed using natural colours.
 But there they are replaced with synthetic colours too.
 South Masi streets have many shops that sell these sarees.
 Rani textiles are the most famous ones.
 If you want to see dyeing and weaving, you must visit villages outside Madurai.

 What is better than walking old streets around the palace & temple areas of the world’s one of oldest living cities?
 Though ACP Cladded ugly buildings have taken over the ancient streets, there are some traces of old structures.
 You can see an influence of Colonial architecture too here.
 Plus, these areas give you a glimpse of local life.
 Ashrith discovered the secret of Madurai’s tasty mutton curry is their round red chilli in one of the shops in these alleys.

 Was the Madurai temple painted when it was built?